facebookincubator/TTPForge/docs/dev/README.md

 ```

 You can then install the correct Golang version for this project by
-running the following command in the repo root:
+running the following command **from inside the repo root directory**:

 ```bash
 asdf install golang